Maguilarbagaria/fastapi-application/README.md

 ### Sanjeev Thiyagarajan developed this course.
 Sanjeev is a great teacher and really knows how to break things down for beginners.

 ***
-The API built in this course is for a social-media-type application where users can create/read/delete/update posts as well as like other users posts.
-It includes user registration and authentication.
+The API built in this course is for a `social-media-type application` where users can `create/read/delete/update posts as well as like other users posts`.
+It includes `user registration and authentication`.

 First you will learn learn the fundamentals of API design including routes, serialization/deserialization, schema validation, and models.
 You will also learn about how to setup and use SQL databases.